Why Participate in Wyoming BioBlitz?

 Camping, Food, and Water

 Running water is available but you will need to bring reusable water bottles and other containers for your water use.
-Bathrooms are available on site.
-Portable toilets will be made available at survey locations when possible.
+Bathrooms are available on-site.

 We offer two Professional Standards Teaching Board (PTSB) credits for teachers participating in Wyoming BioBlitz.
 To receive credits, you must be a PTSB-certified teacher, sign up for the credit by contacting Dusty Downey (firstname.lastname@example.org, 504-453-4124), and participate in all activities during the event.

 1. What types of surveys will there be?